akoQassym/spotify-group-player/README.md

 ---

 Experience the joy of shared music with Spotify Group Player!
 Connect, collaborate, and groove together.
-If you have any questions or feedback, please don't hesitate to contact us at [contact@spotifygroupplayer.com](mailto:contact@spotifygroupplayer.com).
+If you have any questions or feedback, please don't hesitate to contact me at [ak8827@nyu.edu](mailto:ak8827@nyu.edu).